The O2 UK SIM card gives you cheap calls and data access when visiting the United Kingdom and many European countries.

 Only UK residents can top up by calling O2 or through the O2 website, as O2 only accept credit cards issued in the UK (with a UK billing address).
 However, there is no problem buying top-up vouchers from other retailers (or even from O2’s own physical retail outlets).

 You can only buy credit from shops in the United Kingdom, but there are still other ways that you can top up when travelling outside the UK.

 |You can only use top up vouchers for the O2 UK network.
 You can not use top up vouchers for the O2 network in Germany to top up this SIM card.|

-If you are travelling outside the UK you can top up online at mobiletopup.co.uk (this website will accept payment by PayPal and also accepts Australian credit cards).
+If you are travelling outside the UK you can top up online at mobiletopup.co.uk and also at ding.com (these websites will accept payment by PayPal and also accept Australian credit cards).